President, Doshisha University.

 Professor of Systematic Theology, School of Theology, Doshisha University.
-Dean of the School of Theology, Director of the Center for the Study of Conscience.
+Director of the Center for the Study of Conscience.

 He was Director of the Center for Interdisciplinary Study of Monotheistic Religions (CISMOR) (2010-15) and Chair of the Kyoto Graduate Union of Religious Studies (K-GURS) (2013-15).